HGWISE Mentoring Program

 We would love to have more alumni mentors working in STEM fields in the Boston Area as well as faculty mentors!

-If you are a Harvard female faculty member OR Harvard science or engineering alumna living in the Boston area and working outside academia and are interested in mentoring female graduate students, please join us by filling out this match form
+If you are a Harvard female faculty member OR Harvard science or engineering alumna living in the Boston area and working outside academia and are interested in mentoring female graduate students, please join us by filling out match form